Ket people: Origin

 The Ket people share their origin with other Yeniseian people and are closely related to other Indigenous people of Siberia and Indigenous peoples of the Americas.
 They belong mostly to Y-DNA haplogroup Q-M242.

 According to a 2016 study, the Ket and other Yeniseian people originated likely somewhere near the Altai Mountains or near Lake Baikal.
 It is suggested that parts of the Altaians are predominantly of Yeniseian origin and closely related to the Ket people.
 The Ket people are also closely related to several Native American groups.
 According to this study, the Yeniseians are linked to the Paleo-Eskimo groups.

 Genetics

+Estimated ancestry components among selected Eurasian populations.
+The yellow component represents Neo-Siberian ancestry (represented by Nganasans).

 According to one study, the vast majority of Kets belong to Y-DNA haplogroup Q-L330 (94%).
 According to another research, most Kets belong to three unrelated haplogroups, 86.4% of whom to Q, 9.1% to haplogroup N1a1 and 4.5% to haplogroup R1a.

-A 2016 study found that the global maximum of ANE ancestry occurs in modern-day Kets, Mansi, Native Americans, and Selkups.
+A 2016 study found that the global maximum of ANE ancestry occurs in modern-day Native Americans and Kets, with lower levels in peoples of more recent Beringian origin (indigenous populations of Chukotka, Kamchatka, the Aleutian Islands and the American Arctic).

+The 'Ket' component is found at high levels (up to ~20%) in four Turkic-speaking populations of the Altai region: Shors, Khakases, Altaians, and Teleuts.
+The Altai region was populated by Yeniseian-speaking peoples, before they were pushed north.
+The 'Ket' component is at lover levels (from 5%-15%) observed in the following geographic regions (in decreasing order): the Volga-Ural region, Central Asia, South Asia, East Siberia and Mongolia, and North Caucasus.